 Class A common stock offered by:

+eSpeed 6,000,000 shares

+The selling stockholder 2,500,000 shares

+Total 8,500,000 shares

-eSpeed 6,000,000 shares The selling stockholder Total Common stock to be outstanding after this offering 8,500,000 shares of Class A common stock and $41,500,000$ shares of Class B common stock (1)(2) Use of proceeds We intend to use the net proceeds from this offering for (1) investment in hardware and software for entry into existing and new marketplaces, (2) hiring technology and other professionals to develop new products, (3) sales, marketing and advertising and (4) working capital and general corporate purposes, including possible acquisitions.
+Common stock to be outstanding after this offering 8,500,000 shares of Class A common stock and 41,500,000 shares of Class B common stock (1)(2)

+Use of proceeds We intend to use the net proceeds from this offering for (1) investment in hardware and software for entry into existing and new marketplaces, (2) hiring technology and other professionals to develop new products, (3) sales, marketing and advertising and (4) working capital and general corporate purposes, including possible acquisitions.
 See "Use of Proceeds" and "Relationship with Cantor."

 Voting rights The rights of holders of shares of common stock are substantially identical, except that holders of Class B common stock will be entitled to 10 votes per share, while holders of Class A common stock will be entitled to one vote per share.
 See "Description of Capital Stock."

 Nasdaq National Market symbol ESPD